-Let’s look at a few examples of small business referral programs.
-This will give you a feel for what works in these campaigns, and show you how you can better reflect key elements in your own referral campaign.
+Looking for inspiration as you build a referral program for your small business?
+We’ve gathered several examples of stellar small business referral programs to help you out.
+This will give you a feel for what works in these campaigns, and show you how you can incorporate best practices into your own referral campaign.

 With their catchy headline, Tomlinson Bomberger doesn’t make customers search for their reward – it’s right there in the text.
 Customers know what they can earn ($50), and they quickly find out how to earn it.
 By adding the friend’s info, customers can earn with this rewards program.
 The company also focuses on friendship with their image, reminding us just how satisfying it is to help a friend (including through a referral).
 Finally, they close out with a clear, easy-to-spot CTA button.
 No messing that one up!
 It’s just click and refer.

 Next up, it’s Camp Young Judea Texas.
 This brand takes the friendship aspect to the next level, outfitting their referral page with plenty of kids having fun at camp.
 (Great ploy, right?)